-Non-BLAGAB Trade Losses and Defined Benefit Plan Deficit
+Non-BLAGAB Trade Losses

-The utilisation of the Trade Losses and Defined Benefit Plan Deficit both depend on there being future taxable profits available.
+The utilisation of the Trade Losses depends on there being future taxable profits available.
 To assess the recoverability of the DTA, we looked at the following items on an IFRS Basis:

-- expected future IFRS profits from the in force Non BLAGAB business (being Pension and Protection business) - the impact of the loss relief restriction rules enacted as part of Finance (No.2) Act 2017 whereby losses can only be set against a maximum £5m plus 50% of the remaining profit in any year.
+- expected future IFRS profits from the in force Non BLAGAB business (being Pension and Protection business); and - the impact of the loss relief restriction rules enacted as part of Finance (No.2) Act 2017 whereby losses can only be set against a maximum £5m plus 50% of the remaining profit in any year.

 Given the long term nature of the pension business, the expected future profits from inforce business are projected over a 30 year period.
 It is considered that profits expected to arise within this timeframe satisfy the probable test for deferred tax asset recognition.
-Based on the projections at 31 December 2018 the deferred tax asset recognised in respect of the Trade losses and Defined Benefit Plan Deficit is expected to be recovered in full over 11 to 12 years.
-It is expected that circa 11% of the asset will be outstanding after 10 years.
+Based on the projections at 31 December 2019 the deferred tax asset recognised in respect of the Trade losses is expected to be recovered in full over 10 to 11 years.
+It is expected that circa 4% of the asset will be outstanding after 10 years.